El Porvenir (newspaper): History

 The newspaper was founded on January 31, 1919 by Neoleon businessman Jesús Cantú Leal (Cadereyta Jiménez, Nuevo León, September 18, 1877 - Monterrey, March 26, 1947), Eduardo Martínez Celis, Federico Gómez, and Colombian poet Miguel Ángel Osorio Benítez (1883-1942), better known by his heteronym Porfirio Barba-Jacob, who retired two months later.

-The company had been established in January of 1919, during the final stages of the Mexican Revolution; in the following years, Mexico would need to heal the wounds of that civil war, and the population would need to reflect, to set its sights on the future.
+The company had been established in January 1919, during the final stages of the Mexican Revolution; in the following years, Mexico would need to heal the wounds of that civil war, and the population would need to reflect, to set its sights on the future.
 Also, the First World War was 81 days old.
 Its first issue had the seven-column title: "El Hambre y la Desnudez de las clases humildes deben tener un Próximo Fin" (The Hunger and the Nakedness of the Humble Classes Must Have a Coming End).

 Upon Cantú Leal's death, his son Rogelio Cantú Gómez (February 26, 1917 - August 29, 1984), known as "El Gerente" ("The Manager"), took over the editorial and administrative reins of the business.
 Cantú Gómez had started working at the newspaper at the age of 16, in 1933.

 In the first days of May 1934, the Asociación de Editores de los Estados (AEE) was created, co-founded by six newspapers: El Siglo de Torreón, whose general manager Antonio de Juambelz was its first president; El Dictamen de Veracruz, Diario de Yucatán, El Porvenir, El Mundo de Tampico and El Informador de Guadalajara.
 A characteristic phrase of this Monterrey newspaper is: "If you read it in El Porvenir, it's true!"
 The third and fourth generations of the Cantú family continue at the helm of the publishing house.